 Can I make this cobbler recipe with a different fruit?

-I kind of have the corner on fruit creativity with this recipe, but I guess I’ll allow it. 😉 Yes, you absolutely can use a different fruit, especially a different berry like raspberry or blackberry or sweet cherry would be absolutely divine!
+Yes, you absolutely can use a different fruit, especially a different berry like raspberry or sweet cherry would be absolutely divine!
+Also you can check out these two super easy fruit cobblers…

 Want to remember this blueberry dessert for later?
 Pin it to your favorite Pinterest recipe board! >>> Easy Blueberry Cobbler